umanitoba-cssa/constitution/Constitution.md

 An applicant must self-identify as a member of the community they are self-nominating to advocate for.

 If multiple applicants self-nominate for the same Community Advocate role, the role will be voted on by CSSA members that self-identify as members of that community.
 The Director of Advocacy is responsible for overseeing and administering this process.

-### Events and Promotions Committee
-1. Create and distribute promotional graphics for the CSSA online and on campus.
-2. Ensure the CSSA website has up-to-date information and images.
-4. Review code changes to the CSSA website prior to their deployment.
-5. Perform volunteer duties at events as assigned by the Director of Events.
-6. Take photographs of group events and share them with the Director of Promotions.
-7. If necessary, attend council meetings as a proxy for the Director of Events or Director of Promotions in either of their absences.
-8. Assist the Director of Events in their duties as an Executive Officer.

-### Finance Committee
-1. Review, scrutinize, and audit the finances of the council.
-2. Approve or deny expenses proposed by any member of the council.
-3. Decide upon budgets for CSSA operations on a case-by-case basis.
-4. Work with the Director of Lounge Affairs and Lounge Committee to oversee and record purchases from the CSSA lounge canteen.
-5. If necessary, attend council meetings as a proxy for the Director of Finances in their absence.
-6. Assist the Director of Finances in their duties as an Executive Officer.

-### Lounge Committee
-1. Supervise the CSSA lounge and ensure its rules are being followed while present.
-2. Ensure the CSSA lounge is clean, accessible, and free of safety hazards.
-3. Work with the Director of Finances and Finance Committee to oversee and record purchases from the CSSA lounge canteen.
-4. Advise the Director of Lounge Affairs on the purchasing of lounge supplies.
-5. If necessary, attend council meetings as a proxy for the Director of Lounge Affairs in their absence.
-6. Assist the Director of Lounge Affairs in their duties as an Executive Officer.

-### Outreach Committee
-1. Serve as a point of contact for other student organizations, inside and outside of the University of Manitoba, to the CSSA council.
-2. Maintain relationships with local schools, businesses, and organizations for volunteer and outreach opportunities.
-3. Work with the Director of Events and Events and Promotions Committee to organize events with external bodies.
-4. If necessary, attend council meetings as a proxy for the Director of Student Affairs in their absence.
-5. Assist the Director of Student Affairs in their duties as an Executive Officer.

 # Section 3: Club Changeover